Using FuckingNode: The fknode.yaml file¶

 RAW EXEC | Doesn't auto-prefix.
 Use this for manually invoking other programs. |

-, where MSFT runs on Windows and POSIX runs on macOS and Linux.
+For cross-platform scripting, you can use a { msft: Cmd, posix: Cmd }, where MSFT runs on Windows and POSIX runs on macOS and Linux.
 Each Cmd needs to be prefixed with a key (they don't need to be the same).

 It's something like this: